Frequently asked questions

 Calcium salts in the water can form a white crust of calcium carbonate.
 These deposits will accelerate the formation of milkstone (a combination of calcium deposits, proteins, phosphates) on farm equipment and eventually block irrigation equipment and affect hot water systems.Some waters are corrosive and will strip metals such as aluminium and copper and its alloys (bronze and brass).
 Dissolved copper shows up as green stains on washbasins and baths when the water comes into contact with soap or other alkaline materials.

 Worried about the way your bore or tank water looks, smells or tastes?
 Does the water have unexplained particulate floating around or does it smell peculiar?
 We have the experience to help diagnose your aesthetic water quality worries.
 It may be more than just aesthetics, so why take that chance?

 - Future investment

 We need to monitor and protect our alternative and future water sources.
 Our current water sources are under enormous pressure through climate change, increased demand and pollution.
 Monitoring water quality will enable us to better understand and protect our aquatic ecosystems into the future.

 Q: Water testing – How does it work?

 - Collect a sample from the water source you want to have tested (we can provide bottles if needed).
 For detailed instructions read our water sample preservation and handling guidelines.
-A water testing technician can also collect the samples for you for a fee.

 - Download, print and complete our sample submission form.